kmkr/splendid-nudibranch/content.md

 Title	Fire Urchin
 Latin	Astropyga radiata
 Tags	philippines 2014 anilao urchin
-Desc	Often found in shallow areas, this type of urchin sometimes gather in large aggregations and carpet the sandy floor.
+Desc	Often found in shallow areas, this type of urchin sometimes carpet the sandy floor in large aggregations.
 Having iridescent blue dots, radiant bodies and long moving spines, they certainly brighten up the muddy bays of Anilao.

+DSC02569.jpg

+Title	Tube Dwelling Anemone
+Latin
+Tags	philippines anilao 2014 anemone
+Desc

+DSC02594.jpg

+Title	Juvenile Boxfish
+Latin
+Tags	philippines 2014 anilao
+Desc	The members of the boxfish family displays a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
+It's very photogenic.

 DSC02648.jpg